 Hopefully you enjoyed this Living Dead Peasants Review.
 The miniatures are pretty nice and of a satisfying level of detail for myself.

 I am going to continue building these guys and see if I can get some paint on them too.
-As a note, part two of this review is now also up with pictures of the rest of the Zombies not pictured in this post.
+As a note, part two of this review is now up with pictures of the rest of the Zombies not pictured in this post.
+You can also now see my review on Fireforge Games’ Living Dead Knights.

 Special thanks goes out again to Fireforge Games for sending me these miniatures for review.